SAFEHR-data/PIXL/README.md

 - Project name: the `<project-slug>` name of the Project
 - The DICOM dataset modalities to retain (e.g. `["DX", "CR"]` for X-Ray studies)
-- The anonymisation operations to be applied to the DICOM tags, by providing a file path to one or multiple YAML files
+- The anonymisation operations to be applied to the DICOM tags, by providing a file path to one or multiple YAML files.
+  We currently allow two types of files:
+    - `base`: the base set of DICOM tags to be retained in the anonymised dataset
+    - `manufacturer_overrides`: any manufacturer-specific overrides to the base set of DICOM tags.
+This is useful for manufacturers that store sensitive information in non-standard DICOM tags.
+Multiple manufacturers can be specified in the YAML file as follows:
+    ```yaml
+    - manufacturer: "Philips"
+      tags:
+      - group: 0x2001
+        element: 0x1003
+        op: "keep"
+        # ...
+    - manufacturer: "Siemens"
+      tags:
+      - group: 0x0019
+        element: 0x100c
+        op: "keep"
+        # ...
+    ```
 - The endpoints used to upload the anonymised DICOM data and the public and radiology [parquet files](./docs/file_types/parquet_files.md).
 We currently support the following endpoints:
     - `"none"`: no upload